The Advancing I-EDI Fund for Astroparticle Physics

-Preference will be given to activities that expand EDII action in HQP training and research environments in the field of astroparticle physics and related disciplines in one of the following three streams:
+Preference will be given to activities that expand I-EDI action in HQP training and research environments in the field of astroparticle physics and related disciplines in one of the following five streams:

-Stream 1 (up to $1,000 CAD) – Seed funding for new initiatives that enhance EDII capacity in research labs, groups, and departments for starting novel programs, training opportunities, activities, or events.
+Stream 1 (up to $1,000 CAD) – Seed funding for new initiatives that enhance I-EDI capacity in research labs, groups, and departments for starting novel programs, training opportunities, activities, or events.

-Stream 2 (up to $2,500 CAD) – Support funding for existing initiatives that advance EDII in the field for initiatives, programs, or events.
+Stream 2 (up to $2,500 CAD) – Support funding for existing initiatives that advance I-EDI in the field for initiatives, programs, activities, or events.

 Who Can Apply?

-Applicants must be enrolled or employed in a post-secondary physics department or employed or studying with an aligned research facility in Canada.
+Applicants must be enrolled or employed in a post-secondary institution or an aligned research facility in Canada.
+Community organizations may also apply if their proposed activities are conducted in collaboration with an eligible institution or directly support its research or training environmen

 Core Eligibility Criteria